-When the motor housings are sufficiently heated, position the stator so that leads are in line with the terminal opening, and carefully lower the stator into the motor housings until fully seated against the upper motor housing shoulder.
+When the motor housing is sufficiently headed and the stator painted, position the stator so that the leads are in line with the terminal opening.
+Install the key (11), and carefully lower the stator into the motor housing until fully seated against the housing shoulder.
 Be careful not to damage the stator lead insulation during reassembly.
 If the stator "cocks" in the motor housing, remove it and try again.